bdc-labs/GTNewHorizonsRun/README.md

 #### Gregtech
 - Disabled pollution, can see why some people might like it for additional challenge but just not for me
-- Disabled rain and lightning causing machine explosions, this is because I like to leave weather enabled in my void world since it's nice ambience with DSurround and shaders
+- `machineRainExplosions=false` and `machineThunderExplosions=false` because I like to
+leave weather enabled in my void world as it makes for nice ambience with shaders and the DSurround mod

 #### Thaumcraft
 - Changed research difficulty to `-1` so I can buy research directly with aspects,